dreamportdev/Osdev-Notes/99_Appendices/E_Cross_Compilers.md

 - `--enable-languages=c,c++`: select which language frontends to enable, these two are the default.
 We can disable c++ but if we plan to cross compile more things than our kernel this can be nice to have.
 - `--without-headers`: tells the compiler not to rely on any headers from the host and instead generate its own.

+It will download the missing dependencies for us.
+Now is possible to re-run the `configure` command.
 Once the script is finished we can run a few make targets to build the compiler and its support libraries.
 By default running `make`/`make all` is not recommended as this builds everything for a full userspace compiler.
 We don't need all that and it can take a lot of time.
 For a freestanding program like a kernel we only need the compiler and libgcc.

 ```bash